-I am pleased to invite you to the first Annual General Meeting (the "AGM" or "Meeting") of Jackpotjoy plc (the "Company").
-The Meeting will be held at the offices of Canaccord Genuity Limited, 88 Wood Street, London, EC2V 7QR on Wednesday 7 June 2017 at 2 p.m.
+I am pleased to invite you to the Annual General Meeting (the 'AGM' or 'Meeting') of Jackpotjoy plc (the 'Company').
+The Meeting will be held at the offices of Canaccord Genuity Limited, 88 Wood Street, London EC2V 7QR on Thursday 7 June 2018 at 2:00 p.m.
 (UK time).
-This will be my first AGM as your Chairman and I am looking forward to updating you on the progress we are making in the delivery of our strategy and hearing your questions on the Company's performance and future prospects following the decision to list on the London Stock Exchange.
+This will be my second AGM as your Chairman and I am looking forward to updating you on the progress we are making in the delivery of our strategy and hearing your questions on the Company's performance and future prospects.

-Further details about this annual event and how to get to the venue are set out on page 22 of this document.
+Further details about this annual event and how to get to the venue are set out on page 16 of this document.